-EPID 6450 - Cancer Epidemiology, Biomarkers and Prevention (1 course unit)
+EPID 6450 - Research Methods in Cancer Epidemiology (1 course unit)

 Research in cancer etiology, prevention, treatment, and control includes a wide range of subject matter science, from the initial molecular changes that precede the development of cancer to issues of primary care guidelines for cancer survivors.
 The course reviews the possible study designs applied to cancer etiology, prevention, treatment, and control.
 These include randomized controlled trials and multiple types of observational studies (cohort, case-control, cross-sectional).
 Other topics will include causal inference, bias, and effect modification.